The Dragonflies and Damselflies of Rushcliffe

 Brown Hawker Aeshna grandis Somewhat local but easily found along the Grantham Canal near Hickling where I've counted up to 50 in a few hundred metres stretch.
 Will wander considerable distances and turn up away from favoured breeding sites.

-Common Hawker Aeshna juncea To my great surprise, this species has accepted records from Nottinghamshire; the DaNES report for 2010 (published late 2014) states 8 Nottinghamshire records for 2009-10 and says that all were from 'the southern part of the county'.
+Common Hawker Aeshna juncea This species is associated with acid heathland and is known from parts of the dukeries including Budby.
+I has also been found on pit tips, notably Pleasley bu there are also accepted records from south Nottinghamshire; the DaNES report for 2010 (published late 2014) states 8 Nottinghamshire records for 2009-10 and says that all were from 'the southern part of the county'.
 Indeed, the BDF website shows records from Holme Pierrepont, Ruddington Moor, Rushcliffe CP, Sharphill Wood, Old Wood and Barnstone.
-The species is restricted to acid heathland which is most certainly not a feature of south Notts and unless they are prone to vagrancy (for which they are not known), I think all accepted Notts records (with the likely exception of those in the Idle Valley carrlands of the far north) are in error.
+I think these records are doubtful but if you have photographic evidence of the species from the Trent valley please forward images to the county recorder using iRecord.

 Migrant Hawker Aeshna mixta Common and widespread.
 Can be very numerous well away from water as in the rides of Cotgrave Forest in September.

 Emperor Dragonfly Anax imperator This, the largest British dragonfly is found at Holme Pierrepont and Rushcliffe CP and at other large sheets of still water but also at much smaller still waters including Wilford Claypits.
 The species colonised Nottinghamshire in the 1980s.

 Lesser Emperor Anax parthenope This is a vagrant species to Britain but one was seen at Holme Pierrepont in 1998.